 What about money?
 "Oh yes, money.
 It’s a significant discount," Lannon remembers.
-His monthly Verizon bill came in between $400 and $600, he says, while he’s spending about $100 now, automatically drawn via credit card.
+With OnSIP, he is spending about 80% less on his phone bill when compared to his previous Verizon service.
+And his monthly charge is now automatically drawn via credit card.

 Most calls to Northshore Paralegal are for service or questions related to accounting, and are routed by front-end voice menu.
 While the system ensures that all calls are answered by ringing multiple phones simultaneously, Lannon is thinking of adding onSIP’s ACD application; this will automatically route callers to the next available staff person.
 And while the web-based setup he used a year ago took a fair amount of handholding (he credits Mike Oeth, OnSIP CEO, with helping him get running) he notes that OnSIP's new Admin Portal should make self-provisioning much easier.